ALLIANCE THEATRE’S REMOUNT OF NATIVE GUARD TAKES ITS PLACE ALONGSIDE ATLANTA HISTORY CENTER’S CIVIL WAR STORIES AND ARTIFACTS.

 WELCOME TO THE CIVIL WAR.

 Few events in American history and the country’s cultural landscape evoke reactions as strong as the War Between the States (1861-65).
 The war might have fired the first cannon in the battle for civil rights, but its legacy is a tangle of fighters, families and the freedom of 4 million slaves.
+Attention must be paid.

 This larger, shared history is a mosaic of real people, disparate philosophies and personal stories like those drawn in Native Guard, the play based on former U.S. Poet Laureate Natasha Trethewey’s Pulitzer Prize-winning poetry collection.